Girl I've Been Hurt: Critical reception

 Larry Flick from Billboard wrote, "The pop/hip-hop community's latest star follows his platinum-selling smash, "Informer", with a languid ditty that will solidify his presence at several radio formats.
 A slick beat-base is firm support for a catchy, sing-along chorus and occasional toasting."
 A reviewer from Music & Media said, "Just for your information, sometimes it snows in May.
 The white ragga man now tries his luck with a ballad and the snowball effect will continue on EHR and dance radio."
 Alan Jones from Music Week gave it four out of five, calling it "both powerful and different."
 He added, "The smooth, loping bass mix by Sly & Robbie is exemplary and makes for a more subtle song."
+Johnny Dee from NME was less enthustiastic, viewing it as "a boring swing-beatish smoothy-woothy smoocher for the ladeeez in the house."

 Music video

 The original music video for the song features Snow pursuing scantily clad women in an isolated, winter terrain.
 By the end of the video, at an outdoor party that includes a snowball fight, Snow hooks up with "another lover."
 The video featured much of Snow's early entourage, including his former DJ Marvin Prince, David Eng and the late EZ Steve Salem.
 In addition, a second "boggle" remix video of "Girl I’ve Been Hurt" appeared and featured the "Snow girls" audition.